Course Number | Time | Location |

 Because of the nature of the material, absences will likely incur a de facto penalty on exams: it is difficult to do well on tests without having attended class.
 We will move at a rapid pace; material that is missed due to absence will not be repeated in class or office hours.
 However, this is a college class and you are an adult; your attendance is your decision.
 Late arrivals can be disruptive to the class.
 Consistent patterns of lateness are unfair to other students.
 Please be on time.

 If you are not feeling well, please do not come to class.
-If you have recently been sick, or have a cough, please consider wearing a mask.
+If you have recently been ill, please wear a mask when you attend; masks are effective at reducing spread of many respiratory illnesses.
 Each of us shares responsibility for the health and safety of all in the classroom.

 Accommodations & Accessibility